aelnimah/aelnimah/README.md

 ### 🌱 **Current Focus:**

-- Building a cloud-based data pipeline using **AWS Lambda, S3, and DynamoDB**
+- Building a cloud-based data pipeline for **Alere**, a health analytics platform, implementing AWS Lambda, S3, and DynamoDB to streamline data ingestion and processing
-- Developing a **user-interactive frontend** for Heritage Explorer, integrating data visualizations and site management
+- Developing feedback analysis and sentiment clustering for **EchoLens**, an AI-powered user insights platform, focusing on backend data processing and interactive visualizations
-- Expanding EchoLens to handle **dynamic user inputs**, refining its UI for a more intuitive analysis experience
+- Designing and implementing data-driven user interfaces for **Heritage Explorer**, a digital asset management tool, integrating data visualization and real-time user feedback

 ---